Destinations Italy Milan & Lakes

 Must orderuna fetta di panettone · espresso al banco

-Milan's oldest pastry shop (1824, since acquired by Prada) — Belle Époque coffered ceilings, original mirrors, art deco lighting almost untouched for a century.
-Diego Crosara's 45-hour-fermented panettone was declared Italy's best in 2023 and you can order it by the slice year-round.
-Three locations: the original Via Santa Maria alla Porta is the better coffee, the Monte Napoleone branch is see-and-be-seen, the Galleria branch is the postcard.
+A pastry shop founded in 1824, since acquired by Prada: Belle Époque coffered ceilings, original mirrors, art deco lighting almost untouched for a century.
+Diego Crosara's panettone, produced through a long natural-leavening process, took Artisti del Panettone in 2023, and you can order it by the slice year-round.
+Three locations: the original on Via Santa Maria alla Porta is the one for coffee, the Monte Napoleone branch is see-and-be-seen, the Galleria branch is the tourist one.

 InsiderThe historic Via Santa Maria alla Porta address has the original interiors and the best coffee.
 The Galleria branch is the spectacle.
-Pick by what you came for.
+Pick by what you're there for.

 Aperitivo · Bars · Cocktails

-The Milanese invented this ritual.
-Done right, aperitivo is one drink and three small things, taken standing or sitting between 6:30 and 8:30, before dinner.
-Done wrong, it's the all-you-can-eat buffet you see on Navigli.
-The right places below — and the right drinks to order at each.
+Proper aperitivo is one drink and three small things, taken standing or sitting between 6:30 and 8:30, before dinner, and not the all-you-can-eat buffet you see on Navigli.
+Below, the places that hold the standard, with the drink to order at each.

 Bar Basso